Gameye/nakama-fleetmanager/README.md

 There are some limitations to this integration that the existing GameLift integration does not have.
 They are the following:
 - Lack of pagination support in Gameye's Session API.
 This prevents us from fully implementing the FleetManager#List querying mechanism.
 - Gameye does not support latency based matchmaking out of the box.
 This means that this integration does not do anything with `runtime.FleetUserLatencies`.
 - The GameLift integration relies on AWS SQS to queue in-flight requests for game sessions.
-Gameye currently does not support a Job based system.
+Gameye currently does not support a job based system.
 Sessions are spun up immediately as POST requests resolve.
 Retries are not implemented yet should Gameye run out of capacity.

 ## Usage